Aphelele-Marwarwa/Aphelele-Marwarwa/README.md

 ###

-<p align="left">I'm currently studying at Nelson Mandela University <b>(Dip in Information Technology (Software development))</b>, honing my skills in various areas such as bartending, communication, and programming.</p>
+<p align="left">I’ve recently graduated with a Diploma in Information Technology (Software Development) from Nelson Mandela University.
+Throughout my studies, I’ve gained valuable skills not only in programming but also in areas like bartending and communication, which have helped me grow both personally and professionally.</p>

 ###